carlgieringer/sophistree/Features.md

 Sophistree has four major components:

-- The graph canvas: a two dimensional diagram of entities in the argument graph.
+- The canvas: a two dimensional diagram of entities in the argument map.
 Not all entities will be visible depending on the context.
 - The entity list: a table listing all the entities.
 Users can control the visibility of hidden elements here.